 All registered charities must submit an Annual Information Statement to the ACNC.
 A Basic Religious Charity is a registered charity with the purpose of advancing religion which meets six specific criteria.
 Only a small number of charities that advance religion meet all six criteria.

 A Basic Religious Charity does not have to:

-- submit annual financial reports regardless of its size, or
+- submit annual financial reports, regardless of its size

 - comply with the ACNC Governance Standards.

-Further, the ACNC does not have the power to suspend or remove a member of a BRC’s governing body.
+Further, the ACNC does not have the power to suspend or remove a member of a Basic Religious Charity's governing body.

 Basic Religious Charities must meet all other obligations, including submitting an Annual Information Statement each year, complying with the External Conduct Standards (if operating or sending money overseas) and notifying us of changes to certain details.

 Religions or religious institutions delivering other services, including the provision of educational or aged care services, would typically fall under a different category and therefore need to meet reporting obligations based on their size.